VGA Games

 Nebula Fighter of 1997 by Holodream Software:

-More Non-standard Square-pixel VGA Platform
+More Non-standard Square-pixel VGA Games

-Unless otherwise indicated the following platform games display in non-standard square-pixel VGA 320x240.
+Unless otherwise indicated the following games display in non-standard square-pixel VGA 320x240.
 Black borders indicate that the viewport is not taking advantage of all screen-space.
 Also, playfield sizes are reduced by score-panels and such-like in most platform games.

 Lost Vikings of 1993 by Silicon & Synapse: